vituperative/i2pchat/docs/index.md

 On Linux, `make` creates `I2P-Messenger` executable in the current folder.
 Run it with `./I2P-Messenger`.

+* You will need to enable the SAM application bridge in your router: for Java I2P via <a href="http://127.0.0.1:7657/configclients">Client Configuration</a> or for i2pd via i2pd.conf's [SAM] section.
 * Before going online, check the network settings, and for best results, set the Signature Type to `ECDSA_SHA512_P521`
 * Select 'Online' from the drodown menu on the main window.
 When you first go online, your unique address (Destination) will be created when connecting to SAM
 * Your settings and contacts will be stored in `~/.i2pchat/` on Linux-based systems, or `%APPDATA%\Roaming\I2P-Messenger\` on Windows